 The foxen people are closely related to the felinic, kitsune, and wolven race.
 Despite this, they are not considered one of the Eala races; many argue they should be, due to their wolven ancestors, but they are excluded due to their absence from the Eala’s origin tale.

-They are best known for their resistance to alcohol, unhealthy diets, and promiscuous sexual habits.
+They are best known for their resistance to alcohol, unhealthy diets, and open communities.
 Several Sentients have described the foxen lifestyle as a “constant party,” though most foxens would disagree; arguing that they work hard and simply enjoy their relaxation hours more vigorously than others.

 Av.
 Height: 3’6”